tr1s/tris-webpack-boilerplate/README.md

 });
 ```

-We want our development and production builds to produce the same results visually.
-You don't want to finish coding, run the build, and then have a totally different website on build.
+We want our development and production builds to produce the same results visually in the browser.
+You don't want to finish coding, run the build, and then have a totally different website on build with missing images for example.
 That's why we have `webpack.common.js` to handle all the loaders and asset management.
 The `webpack.dev.js` will be slightly different with a lighter weight sourcemap.
 Finally the `webpack.prod.js` will handle all the final stages of getting your website to production.
-That being immage compression, asset compression (gzip), asset minification, favicon generation, caching, and creating an offline-first experience.
+That being image compression, asset compression (gzip), asset minification, favicon generation, caching, and creating an offline-first experience.

 I'll go into each process below.